pyblosxom/pyblosxom/docs/source/syndication.rst

 Summary
 =======

 Syndicating your blog is very important as it provides a mechanism for readers of your blog to keep up to date.
 Typically this is done with newsreader software.
 Additionally, there are web-sites that post blog entries from a variety of blogs that have similar content.
 Both newsreaders and planet-type web-sites need a semantically marked up version of your blog.

 Most newsreaders read most of the syndication formats.
-So you shouldn't feel that you have to implement each one of them in your blog--you can most assuredly get away with implementing RSS 2.0 or Atom 1.0 and be just fine.
+So you shouldn't feel that you have to implement each one of them in your blog---you can most assuredly get away with implementing RSS 2.0 or Atom 1.0 and be just fine.

 The syndication flavours that come with PyBlosxom should be fine for most blogs.
 When pointing people to your syndication feed, just use one of the syndication flavours:

 * ``http://your-server/path-to-blog/index.rss``
 * ``http://your-server/path-to-blog/index.rss20``